Kobe University

 NVIDIA

-Bio: G. Edward Suh is a Senior Director of Research, and leads a group in security
+G. Edward Suh is a Senior Director of Research, and leads a group in security

 and privacy research.
 He is also an Adjunct Professor in the School of Electrical and Computer